 In May 1999, in an attempt to obtain a long prison term for Cardwell, federal prosecutors filed the 56-page affidavit that was used to obtain the search warrant for Cardwell’s office in 1996.
 The affidavit was created by a DEA agent and alleged that Cardwell had laundered cash, protected dealers against informers and helped his clients steal cash and cocaine from rival drug dealers.

-Although he had pleaded guilty, Cardwell decided to fight back against the affidavit.
+Although he had pled guilty, Cardwell decided to fight back against the affidavit.

 A series of hearings were held by U.S. District Judge Alvin Thompson at which the convicted drug dealers who had provided the information in the affidavit testified.
 Their testimony was contradictory and conflicting, prompting prosecutors in September 1999 to propose withdrawing some of the more dramatic and damning claims.